pothuraju-dev/pothuraju-dev/README.md

 -------------------

 I started by programming journey with python language.
-I have been working on Vue Js framework from last 1 year, I am passionate about backend.
+I have been working on Vue Js framework from last 1 year, I am passionate about Python programming.

 * 🌍  I'm based in India